typelevel/doobie/modules/docs/src/main/tut/14-Managing-Connections.md

 - `exec: Kleisli[M, Connection, ?] ~> M` equivalent to `trans` except it transforms a `Kleisli` that expects a `java.sql.Connection` and not a `ConnectionIO`.
 This can be used in combination with the doobie interpreters, which can transform doobie programs (e.g., `ConnectionIO`) to `Kleisli` effects, in order to implement your own logic for running doobie programs.
 - `rawExec` natural transformation equivalent to `exec` but one that does not use the provided `Strategy` to wrap the given program with additional operations.

-So summarizing, once you have a `Transactor[M, A]` you have a way of discharging `ConnectionIO` and replacing it with some effectful `M` like `Task` or `IO`.
+So summarizing, once you have a `Transactor[M, A]` you have a way of discharging `ConnectionIO` and replacing it with some effectful `M` like `IO`.
 In effect this turns a **doobie** program into a "real" program value that you can integrate with the rest of your application; all doobieness is left behind.

 **doobie** provides several implementations, described below.